DCC-EX/BaseStation-EX/README.md

 # What’s in this Repository

-This repository, BaseStation-EX, contains a complete DCC++ EX Base Station sketch designed for compiling and uploading into an Arduino Uno, Mega, or Nano.
+This repository, BaseStation-EX, contains a the first version of DCC-EX, itself a continuation of the original DCC++ project, which has now been completely rewritten as DCC++ EX in the CommandStation-EX repository.
+It is a complete DCC++ EX Base Station sketch designed for compiling and uploading into an Arduino Uno, Mega, or Nano.
 All sketch files are in the folder named DCCppEX.
 More information about the sketch can be found in the included PDF file.

 To utilize this sketch, simply download a zip file of this repository and open the file DCCppEX.ino within the DCCppEX folder using your Arduino IDE.
 Please do not rename the folder containing the sketch code, nor add any files to that folder.
 The Arduino IDE relies on the structure and name of the folder to properly display and compile the code.

-The latest production release of the Master branch is 2.0.1:
+The last production release of the Master branch is 2.0.1:

 * Supports the Arduino Uno, Arduino Mega, and Arduino Nano
 * Built-in configuration for both the original Arduino Motor Shield, Pololu MC33926 Motor Shield, LMD18200, and BTS7960B